mseyne/superpowers-tutorials/1SuperPong/ch2.md

 and drop the Font in the Font area.
 We write 0 to the Text area.

-*Note : When the project become bigger, there is the possibility to duplicate Actors to avoid repetition, but like we are learning, repetition of this step is important.*
+*Note : When the project become bigger, there is the possibility to duplicate Actors to avoid repetition, but as we are learning, repetition of this step is important.*

 We have everything inside the scene now.